 Here's a look at just some of the local greenery made possible by the AARP Community Challenge

 AARP Community Challenge grants have funded community gardens where residents are asked to plant, weed and water the plants.
 In return, the harvesters and the hungry can enjoy fresh produce.
-(Click on the image to "visit" the community.)
+(Click on the image or links to "visit" the community.)

 Bowman, North Dakota

-In 2021, an AARP Community Challenge grant helped the Main Street Garden upgrade its location with the addition of accessible seating, an outdoor dining area, flowers, a shade structure and even a hammock.
+An AARP Community Challenge grant helped the Main Street Garden upgrade its location with the addition of accessible seating, an outdoor dining area, flowers, a shade structure and even a hammock.
 Residents of the small city (population: 1,500) are invited to “pull a weed or two, and enjoy the fresh produce.”